 - Then, position your fabric in a single layer under your presser foot.

 - Stitch inside the seam allowances (SA) ⅛ inch from the stitching line.
-In other words, if you’re using the standard 5/8 inch SA, you would be stitching ½ inch from the raw edge or ⅛ inch from the stitching line.
+For example, if you’re using the standard 5/8 inch SA, you would be stitching ½ inch from the raw edge or ⅛ inch from the stitching line.

 - Once you’ve completed staystitching your garment piece, layer the tissue pattern piece on top of garment piece to make sure the garment piece’s size and shape still match the tissue pattern’s piece.